Simulation settings

 is modified at layer

-factor of 2.0 and 1.5 respectively, and an offset
+factor of offset

 netcdf.variable.name = "c"